Invoca/developer-docs/README.md

 which content will be pulled from and inserted into the collapsed section.

 ## Custom Templates
 reStructuredText does not support any templating, so we added our own.
-The templates can contain rst content, but should NOT contain an rst extension, otherwise they will be visible on the live site.
-Templates can contain substitution variables that will be replaced when the template is instantiated.

 ### How to Add a Template
 1. Create your template at a ".txt" file in the custom_templates folder.
 2. Add a call to find_and_replace_templates to the source_handler method in conf.py.
 3. Call your template using a directive in an rst file.

+### Limitations
+* The templates can contain rst content, but should NOT contain an rst extension, otherwise they will be visible on the live site.
+* Templates cannot contain other templates.
+* Templates can contain substitution variables that will be replaced when the template is instantiated.
+* Substitution values CAN contain other rst directives
+* Substitution values are limited to a single line of text
+* Syntatic errors in the template directive will likely lead to a silent faliure and the raw directive will be shown in the docs

 ### Example
 #### Template